permasigner/permasigner/docs/usage/run-on-ios.md

 * Install NewTerm 2 from [Chariz](https://repo.chariz.com) using your favorite package manager
 * Clone this repository with `git clone https://github.com/itsnebulalol/permasigner && cd permasigner`
-   * If this fails, install git with `sudo apt install git`.
+   * If this fails, install git with `su root -c apt install git`.
 * Run the script with `python3 -m permasigner`
-   * If this fails, install python3 with `sudo apt install python3` and pip with `python3 -m ensurepip`.
+   * If this fails, install python3 with `su root -c apt install python3` and pip with `python3 -m ensurepip`.

 {% hint style="info" %}
 If you have extra entitlements, append the `-e` flag when running the script.
 If you don't know what this means, you can ignore this.